AnchorFree/ssl-watch/README.md

 Files in the directory that don't have `.conf` suffix are ignored.
 When there are no IP addresses provided for a domain, `ssl-watch` will try to resolve it, and connect to all IP addresses the domain name resolves to.
-As seen from the example above, you can also provide named IP sets and use them as endpoints for particular domains.
+As seen from the example above, you can also provide named IP sets and use them as endpoints for all or some of domains.
-Note that this named IP sets are only valid within a service block where they were declared, i.e. in the example above you can't use `set1` or `set2` in `https` service as domains endpoints.
+Note that a particular named IP set is only valid within a service block where it was declared, i.e. in the example above you can't use `set1` or `set2` as domain endpoints in `https` service.

 * **SSLWATCH_SCRAPE_INTERVAL**
 Interval between checking remote ssl endpoints.
 Default is **60s**

 * **SSLWATCH_CONNECTION_TIMEOUT**
-Timeout for the TCP connection to each IP endpoint.
+TCP connection timeout.
 Default is **10s**

 * **SSLWATCH_LOOKUP_TIMEOUT**
 Timeout for resolving a domain name.
 Default is **5s**